ender8848/gemmpy/README.md

 |PyTorch|compatible with CUDA|
 |CUDA|compatible with PyTorch|

-A brief summary of installation
+A brief summary of CUDA and PyTorch installation

 1. check CUDA version on device using the following command